thradams/cake/manual.md

 ### 2.2 Include Directories

-Include directories are specified in a `cakeconf.h` configuration header.
+Include directories are specified in `cake.json`, a configuration file kept next to the cake executable.
+It replaces the former `cakeconf.h` header.
-Cake first searches for this file relative to the source file being compiled.
-If no local `cakeconf.h` is found, the root `cakeconf.h` from the installation directory is used.

 **Discovering system include paths manually:**